zshipko/libirmin/README.md

 $ make test-all      # Run all tests
 ```

-Note: `py.test` is required to run the python tests: `pip3 install pytest --user`
+`py.test` is required to run the python tests: `pip3 install pytest --user`

 ## Rust bindings